CapacitorSet/box-js/README.md

 --download: Actually download the payloads

+--no-catch-rewrite: Do not rewrite try..catch clauses to make the exception global-scoped

 --no-cc_on-rewrite: Do not rewrite `/*@cc_on <...>@*/` to `<...>`

 --no-concat-simplify: Do not simplify `'a'+'b'` to `'ab'`